-- (ii) abortive work becoming necessary; - (iii) additional demands (not only financial) being placed on the Metro's resources; and - (iv) the risk of later phases not being completed as a result of budget cuts becoming necessary in the future. - (3) Unbundling, and all its associated implications, must therefore be carefully considered at the planning stage of any project and the budgets for, and design thereof, should be structured accordingly. - (4) It is important to note that while it is the Metro's policy to procure goods, services or construction works in the smallest practicable quantities, the practice of parceling such procurement in order to avoid complying with the requirements of the different range of procurement processes described in this policy is not permitted.
+- (5) Unbundling, and all of its associated implications, must therefore be carefully considered at the planning stage of any project and the budgets for, and design thereof, should be structured accordingly. - (6) It is important to note that while it is the Metro's policy to procure goods, services or construction works in the smallest practicable quantities, the practice of parcelling such procurement in order to avoid complying with the requirements of the different range of procurement processes described in this policy is not permitted. - (8) The principle of unbundling should be fair and applied with consistency.